 * This shows the percentage of meetings which the committee member attended during the year whilst a member of the committee.

 ** Patricia Cross was unable to attend the Audit Committee meeting on 8 May 2018 due to medical reasons.

-*** Michael Hawker will retire from the Committee with effect from 31 March 2019.
+*** Michael Hawker retired from the Committee with effect from 31 March 2019.